Case Overview

 Intestinal obstruction is typically treated in a hospital.
 If nothing is able to pass through the intestine, surgery may be required to remove the blockage.
 Any sections of the intestine that have been damaged may also have to be removed.
 If surgery is too risky for a patient, a metal stent might be inserted into the intestine to clear the obstruction.
 Stents are often used to provide temporary relief.
 Once the patient’s condition stabilizes, they may still need surgery.

 Without proper treatment, intestinal blockages can be dangerous and even deadly.
 Semaglutide bowel obstructions can cause the intestine to tear, leaking bowel contents into other parts of the body.
-Intestinal blockage can lead to hospitalization and death in patients.
+Intestinal blockage can lead to hospitalization and death.
 Some doctors estimate that as many as 10% of patients stopped using semaglutide medications like Ozempic due to these risks.

 FDA adds new side effect to Ozempic warning label